animanoukiann/University-Timetabling-System/README.md

 ```
 --addCourse

-for this parser you can give one or two argumemts respectively name of the course,  preffered time which should be like this "Monday 12:50 14:25"
+for this argument you can give one or two parametrs respectively name of the course,  preffered time which should be like this "Monday 12:50 14:25"

 Ex.
 ```